ookraw/commom-substrings-filter/readme.md

 The project consists of three C++ programs.

 **A) master** <br/>
-generates on disk a long enough IID distributed byte sequence of minimum ns+NS bytes.
+generates on disk a long enough IID distributed byte sequence of minimum ns + NS bytes.
 The master disk file comprises the
--	reference data set (ns ~ 1GB) concatenated to the
+-	reference data set (ns bytes) concatenated to the
--	test data set (NS ~ 1TB)
+-	test data set (NS bytes)

 Seamless shingling of the master file, requires that the reference data overlaps with the first L-1 bytes of the test data, so that
--	the last reference shingle starts at position: ns - 1
+-	the last reference shingle starts at position : ns - 1
 -	the first test shingle starts at position  : ns <br/>

 Because of this overlap, the test string appears lengthened by L-1 bytes in the present implementation.

 **B) scatter** <br/>
-reads the reference data set (n= ns shingles), creates the fingerprint map and writes the result to the map file.
+reads the reference data set (n= ns shingles), creates the fingerprint map and writes the result to the map file.<br/>
 The map can be viewed as a minimalistic hash table reduced to m one-bit slots.
 Scatter will mark those slots that correspond to the hash value modulo m (fingerprint) of the reference shingles.

 **C) gather** <br/>
-loads the map file into RAM, reads the big test data set (N= NS-L+1 shingles) and filters the test shingles by means of the map.
+loads the map file into RAM, reads the big test data set (N= NS-L+1 shingles) and filters the test shingles by means of the map.<br/>
-It turns out that the most time consuming operation consists in reading the map, when the fingerprints of a large amount of test shingles are checked against the fingerprints of the reference shingles marked by the map.
+It turns out that the most time consuming operation consists in reading the map, when the fingerprints of a large amount of test shingles are checked against the fingerprints of the reference shingles marked by the map.<br/>
 Run on an ordinary laptop, the throughput is of the order of 20 MB/s.

 **Batchwise Processing** <br/>